 Life before Girton

 I grew up in the small town of Birchip where I completed my schooling.
 While life on the farm was great, I moved to Bendigo to study a Bachelor of Education at LaTrobe University.
 After completing my degree, I moved to Nichols Point Primary School near Mildura where I worked for one year before I moved to Melbourne.
 I taught at Craigieburn Primary School for two years before the country called me back and I returned to Bendigo.
-Once back in Bendigo, I taught at Kangaroo Flat Primary School before starting at Girton Grammar School.

 What I Love about Teaching